 Zero Check.
 All sensors drift to some extent over time.
-Sensor drift is automatically corrected by zeroing if the drift is within 0.1% vol. GAS (and 10ppm CO if the unit is equipped with a CO sensor).
-If the drift is outside this limit, "NO GO" is displayed and the user is asked to "restart the unit in clean outdoor air."
-The user can override these limits and re-zero the instrument unless the zero has drifted over 0.5% vol. GAS, in which case the instrument should be checked by a trained professional (the sensor may need replacement).
-It is important that the zero adjustment be done in clean air, for example, outdoors.
-If the sampled gas is not clean, a systematic error may be introduced in subsequent measurements.
+Sensor drift is corrected by zeroing if the drift is within 0.1% vol. GAS (and 10ppm CO if the unit is equipped with a CO sensor).
+If the drift is outside these limits, "NO GO" is displayed and the user is asked to autozero the unit in "clean" outdoor air.
+The unit will re-zero unless the zero has drifted over 0.5% vol. GAS, in which case the instrument must be checked by a trained professional (the sensor may need replacement).
+Zero adjustment must be done in clean air, for example, outdoor, otherwise a systematic error may be introduced in subsequent measurements.